 Section 7 explains the major enhancements introduced in version 1.2.
-Section 9 describes package installation and setup.
-Section 10 lists a number of caveats and limitations of the current version.
+Section 8 explains the major enhancements introduced in version 1.3.
+Section 11 lists a number of caveats and limitations of the current version.

 Manip is now fairly mature.
-It has been exercised successfully for five years by users at NASA Langley and also at a few other sites.
-We expect to make future enhancements as the need arises.
+It has been exercised successfully for over ten years by users at NASA Langley and also at a few other sites.
+Further development in the near future is not anticipated, although enhancements are possible if the need arises.
+Manip was originally designed to be a separate package invoked using the PVS prelude extension feature.
+As of PVS version 5.0, it is included as a built-in component of PVS.